BettercareHealth/bettercare/nc/nc-6.md

 ### 6-18 What milk feeds should be given to a preterm infant?

-Whenever possible, every effort should be made to feed a preterm infant with BREAST MILK.
+Whenever possible, every effort should be made to feed a preterm infant with *breast milk*.
 Preterm infants are at great risk of gastroenteritis and have difficulty digesting cow’s milk due to their immaturity.
 Both these problems can be largely prevented by using fresh breast milk.
 Pasteurised mother’s milk or pasteurised donor milk can be used for preterm infants of HIV-positive mothers.

 > Whenever possible, breast milk should be used for preterm infants.